pascualgroup/VarModel/README.md

 git log
 ```

-(Of course, Bitbucket also has a graphical view of commit history.)
+Bitbucket also has a graphical view of commit history.

+## Building the code

+TODO

 ## Code organization

-The code is object-oriented and hierarchical.
+The code is object-oriented and mostly hierarchical.
 At the top level is an instance of the `Simulation` class, which contains collections of `Gene`, `Strain`, and `Population` objects.
 Each `Population` object contains a collection of `Host` objects, each of which contains current infections and immune history through `Infection` and `ImmuneHistory` objects.
 In other words, the simulation hierarchy is organized like this:

 ```
 Simulation